 Software Defined Architecture & Automation

 We have two main types of automation to consider.
 Day 0 and days 1-2.
-First and foremost, day 0 automation is how to simplify and reduce human error when we first build out the infrastructure.
+First and foremost, day 0 automation simplifies and reduces human error when building the infrastructure.
 Day 1-2 touches the customer more.
 This may include installing services quickly on the fabric, e.g., VRF configuration and building Automation into the fabric.

 Day 0 automation

 Ansible is a configuration management tool that can help alleviate manual challenges.
-Ansible replaces the need for an operator to manually tune configuration files and does a good job in application deployment and orchestrating multi-deployment scenarios.
+Ansible replaces the need for an operator to tune configuration files manually and does an excellent job in application deployment and orchestrating multi-deployment scenarios.

 Current and desired stage [ YAML playbooks, variables ]